JATTYz/Task-management/README.md

-# A Simple Task Management Project with React
+# A Simple Task Management Project Using React